Beware of QuickPay

 In 2014 I joined a gym in Oakleigh called Cruze.
 Payment for my membership was via direct debit using QuickPay.
 In July/2015 I cancelled my membership as I moved to another gym.
 My cancellation was confirmed by staff at Cruze.
 In early 2016, I discovered that QuickPay had continued to take money out of my account in-spite of the cancellation.
 Without authorisation, QuickPay had taken $127.44 out of my account over the course of 5 months.

-After discussing this problem with the manager of Cruze gym (Maria) it came to light that QuickPay continued to take money from a number of other members after they cancelled their contract.
-The issue had gotten to the point where Cruze no longer uses QuickPay for membership payments, instead they encourages customers to pay their membership upfront.
+After discussing this issue with the manager of Cruze gym (Maria) it came to light that QuickPay continued to take money from a number of other members after they cancelled their contract.
+The issue had gotten to the point where Cruze stopped using QuickPay for recurring membership payments.

 Timeline of Events